-"Then it's sleep time.
-The sheep in the cool shade of boulders and bushes and trees and the shepherd in the shade of a high point where he can survey all the flock as they settle down for a two to three hour nap.
+"Then it's sleep time; the sheep, in the cool shade of boulders and bushes and trees and the shepherd in the shade of a high point where he can survey all the flock as they settle down for a two to three hour nap.
 At last all the lambs are quieted.
-A time for rest, the time for meditation, no chewing the cud, no noise, no predators, no peril, no dangers.
-At last near the soil, the grass, the water, the best part of the day, what a sanctuary for sheep and shepherd under his watchful eye.
+A time for rest, ae time for meditation, no chewing the cud, no noise, no predators, no peril, no dangers; at last near the soil, the grass, the water, the best part of the day, what a sanctuary for sheep and shepherd under his watchful eye.

 Well, that's the analogy.
 Next Sunday night we'll see the spiritual significance.
 Let's bow together in prayer.

-Father, we thank You for the simple beauty of the words "I exhort the elders, shepherd the flock of God."
+Father, we thank You for the simple beauty of the words, "I exhort the elders, shepherd the flock of God."
 And now we feel like we can touch that a little bit and capture its meaning a little better.
-Now we understand what elders and pastors are to do to lead the sheep out, no matter how difficult the way, to find the green pastures and the sweet water, to save them from the predators, to find them when they're lost, to keep them close to the rest, to put salve on their wounds, to make sure the families are brought together, to lead them through the trials of the hard wind in the face and then even to lead them the last mile into the presence of the Savior.
-Lord, we want to be faithful shepherds, to take care of the little lambs, take care of the yearlings, the haggots(?), take care of the sheep, take care of the older sheep.
-Father, make us faithful so that some day the chief shepherd will commend our work and we will thank Him for the privilege.
+Now we understand what elders and pastors are to do to lead the sheep out, no matter how difficult the way, to find the green pastures and the sweet water, to save them from the predators, to find them when they're lost, to keep them close to the rest, to put salve on their wounds, to make sure the families are brought together, to lead them through the trials of the hard wind in the face, and then even to lead them the last mile into the presence of the Savior.
+Lord, we want to be faithful shepherds, to take care of the little lambs, take care of the yearlings, the hoggets, take care of the sheep, take care of the older sheep.
+Father, make us faithful so that someday the Chief Shepherd will commend our work and we will thank Him for the privilege.
 What a joy, O God, to serve the holy Shepherd, the Lord Jesus Christ, we rejoice in that privilege.
 In His dear name.
 Amen.